Colleges by Location

 The campus itself is known for its picturesque beauty, featuring stunning gothic-style architecture and an inviting atmosphere.
 The college offers a vibrant and active campus life, with a variety of clubs, organizations, and student-led initiatives.
 Holy Cross' athletic programs are highly competitive, with the Crusaders competing in Division I of the NCAA, and the college boasts a strong alumni network that provides valuable post-graduation opportunities and support for students' future careers.
 Overall, the College of the Holy Cross offers an exceptional educational experience, preparing students to become well-rounded, engaged, and thoughtful leaders in their chosen fields.

-College of the Holy Cross is a private four-year college located in Worcester, MA and set in a suburban environment.
-This school uses a semester-based calendar.
-It has an acceptance rate of 21%.
-The freshman retention rate at College of the Holy Cross is 93% and the six-year graduation rate is 90%.
+College of the Holy Cross is a private four-year college located in Worcester, MA and set in an urban environment.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 17%.
+The freshman retention rate at College of the Holy Cross is 94.7% and the six-year graduation rate is 87%.

 Quick Facts